You must be an admin on a Starter, Team, or Business plan to acces the Admin Console.

 Tabs

-The Admin Console contains five tabs.
-Admins can manage their Starter, Team, or Business plan and take the actions necessary for their plan's security.
+The Admin Console contains six tabs.
+Admins can manage their professional plan and take the actions necessary for their plan's security.
 Billing contacts can access subscription settings for the plan but won't have access to the other tabs unless they are also an admin.

 - Dashboard: Monitor your plan's overall Password Health score through a dynamic graph to identify ways to help plan members keep their accounts secure and increase your organization's overall score.